vkubicki/Sernel/WhyScala.md

 # Abstract

-This document summarizes the experience of doing numerical computations in Scala.
-It is based on my experience coding this library.
-I will not include external resources or researches.
-Coming from a math / physics background and not a CS background, I lack a complete picture of the type system, category theory and such.
-This is really a description of Scala applied to non trivial statistical computations.
+This document summarizes my personal experience of doing some simple numerical computations in Scala.
+Coming from a math / physics background and not a CS background, I lack a more complete picture of the type system, category theory and such.
+This is really a description of Scala applied to the statistical computations presented in this package.

 # Pro

 ## Libraries

-- Breeze provides linear algebra, probabilities and vizualization
+- Breeze provides linear algebra, probabilities and very basic visualization
 - The combination of functional programming and the fact that Spark is written in Scala might ease porting the code to Spark.
+- The smile library for machine learning seems quite mature, if more high level statistical functions are needed
+   - visualization capabilities seem acceptable: http://haifengl.github.io/smile/visualization.html

 ## Functional Programming